Madhavi-code/Diabetes_prediction/README.md

 Model Training

 A support vector machine (SVM) model with a linear kernel is used for training the classifier.
 The following steps are performed:
-Split the preprocessed data into training and testing sets using train_test_split from sklearn.model_selection.
+1.Split the preprocessed data into training and testing sets using train_test_split from sklearn.model_selection.
-Initialize the SVM classifier with a linear kernel.
+2.Initialize the SVM classifier with a linear kernel.
-Fit the classifier to the training data using the fit method.
+3.Fit the classifier to the training data using the fit method.
-Predict the labels for the training data and calculate the accuracy score using accuracy_score from sklearn.metrics.
+4.Predict the labels for the training data and calculate the accuracy score using accuracy_score from sklearn.metrics.
-Model Evaluation
+5.Model Evaluation

 The trained SVM model is evaluated on the testing data to assess its performance.
 The following steps are performed:
 Predict the labels for the testing data using the trained classifier.